By Princess Ikatekit—

 At a school social event, she waited for someone to ask her to dance, and wondered if she was too fat, too tall, too intimidating.

-The first part of this essay was published last week.
+The concluding part of this essay will be published next week.

 Princess Ikatekit, born and raised in Uganda, is a writer and editor.
 She lives and works in New York City.